A Field Guide to the Real US–China Strategic Competition

 Most analysis treats China’s rise as an economic, military, or ideological story.

-Everything in this publication from Xinjiang to Taiwan to BRI, from historiographical warfare to cognitive deterrence is part of one overarching argument.
+Everything in this publication from Xinjiang to Taiwan to BRI, from historiographical warfare to cognitive deterrence is part of one overarching argument:

-Governance, not growth, is the real battleground of US–China competition.
+The administrative terrain of governance, not growth, is the real battleground of US–China competition.

 This post is your map.